 Texas Condemnation Rights is a resource for Texas property owners who need information about eminent domain and condemnation.
-It provides you with information about pipeline, high voltage transmission line, and other projects that are using eminent domain to acquire rights of way.
+It provides you with information about pipelines, high voltage transmission lines, highways and other projects that are using eminent domain to acquire rights of way.
 It will also answer many of your general questions about eminent domain and condemnation proceedings.

 Texas is a growing state and our landowners are often approached by companies or their agents seeking to condemn or take your property.
 You have rights in that process and the video above reviews those rights.

 Does that company have the right to take your property?
 It might under the power of eminent domain if the property is being acquired for a “public use”.